aankusshh/Corporate-level-pipeline/pipeline.md

 ```
 **Post-Build Actions**: After each run, an email is sent with the build status and a link to the Jenkins console output.
 Additionally, it attaches the Trivy image report.

-**RBAC (Role based access control)**: Role-Based Access Control (RBAC) assigns permissions to roles rather than individual users.
-Users are then assigned roles based on their job functions or responsibilities.
-Access control policies are enforced based on these role assignments.
-RBAC simplifies access management, enhances security, and ensures compliance with regulatory requirements.
-It provides granular control over system access while reducing the risk of unauthorized access.

 ```bash
     post {
         always {